webpack/webpack/README.md

  watch: true, // default: false
  // recompiles on changes on module and contexts (currently not on loaders)
+ // unchanged files are cached for greater performance

  watchDelay: 1000, // default: 200
  // delay in ms before recompile after the last file change